RobertGollagher/Freeputer/pre-alpha/pre-alpha2.0/README.md

 ## Benefits

 Freeputer&nbsp;2.0 will be ***much easier to implement*** and thus ***even more portable***.
 To demonstrate this, the prototype for Freeputer&nbsp;2.0 is now being developed in JavaScript and HTML 5, which for the first time should make it easy to run Freeputer in popular web browsers available ***on billions of consumer devices***.
 Freeputer&nbsp;2.0 will continue to support targeting x86, C, Linux, and Java.
 There will also be new bare-metal support for targeting Arduino (ARM) and chipKIT (PIC32) boards via the Arduino IDE.
-So the same small Freeputer program could run on a powerful server or in a web browser or on a microcontroller!
+So the same small Freeputer program could run on a ***powerful server*** or in a ***web browser*** or on a ***microcontroller***.

 Freeputer&nbsp;2.0 ***adds robustness***.
-Whereas Freeputer&nbsp;1.0 trapped (stopping the virtual machine) to preserve *correctness*, the design of Freeputer&nbsp;2.0 is more robust in that it keeps running while maintaining correctness.
-It achieves this by *branching on failure* rather than *trapping on failure*.
+Whereas Freeputer&nbsp;1.0 trapped (stopping the virtual machine) to preserve *correctness*, the design of Freeputer&nbsp;2.0 is more robust in that it keeps running while ***maintaining correctness***.

-Freeputer&nbsp;2.0 has a smaller *program space* than Freeputer&nbsp;1.0.
-This allows ***correctness and robustness at the same time***, in a manner which is portable and simpler to implement.
-This is why the motto of Freeputer&nbsp;2.0 is: ***smaller simpler better***.

-Freeputer&nbsp;2.0 may also have a different I/O strategy to Freeputer&nbsp;1.0.
+Freeputer&nbsp;2.0 may also have a different architecture and I/O strategy.

+The motto of Freeputer&nbsp;2.0 is: ***smaller simpler better***.

 ## Migration

-Freeputer&nbsp;1.0 and 2.0 are significantly different although broadly similar in concept and instruction sets.
-Freeputer&nbsp;1.0 uses the Freelang language.
-However, the large amount of RAM (several megabytes) required by the symbol tables of the `flc.fl` Freelang compiler to compile itself is a barrier to portability.
-Also, Freelang is not especially well suited to *branching on failure* rather than *trapping on failure*.
-Lastly, a Freelang compiler is rather complex as a minimal bootstrapping platform.
-For these reasons a tiny one-pass assembler (`fvma.js`) requiring almost no RAM at all is being created for Freeputer&nbsp;2.0; it uses a simple assembly language intended to be the bare minimum for bootstrapping higher languages later.
-This is a better way to manage complexity.

-Migrating a Freeputer&nbsp;1.0 program to Freeputer&nbsp;2.0 is non-trivial since the latter does not use Freelang.
+Freeputer&nbsp;2.0 will not run unmodified Freeputer&nbsp;1.0 programs.

 However, Freeputer&nbsp;1.0 is an open-source platform, and free as in freedom, so you are welcome to keep using it forever (according to the provisions of the GPL-3.0+) if you prefer it to Freeputer&nbsp;2.0.
+Furthermore, it may well be possible to create an FVM 1.0 implementation which runs on FVM 2.0 (as a virtual machine within a virtual machine) which would allow Freeputer&nbsp;1.0 programs to run there.

 ## Proposed Design: Plan C

-Plan C is a meta-machine.
-Build the rest later on top of the meta-machine:

-1. Tiny instruction set (not more than 16 to 64 instructions).
-1. Perhaps make failure almost impossible (so branch-on-failure not needed; and no illegal opcodes).
-1. Some kind of simple I/O strategy (come up with this later).
-1. Unsigned ints only (eliminate C problems, etc.).
+Plan C is to use a simple but robust meta-machine as a foundation.
+It would look something like this:

+1. RISC register machine (of variable memory capacity) with a simple fixed-width 32-bit (FW32) instruction set.
+1. Primarily designed to be trivially easy to implement in assembly language and to require little RAM.
+1. Rxx, @Rxx, @Rxx++, @--Rxx, orthogonal.
+Leave space for extensions.
+Little endian.
+1. Reserve space for 64 opcodes and 16 registers (including pc, sp, lr, zr).
+1. Initial implementation might be 16-32 opcodes and 8-10 registers.
+1. Relative and absolute branching and load/store.
+1. Designed for very easy fetch and decode.
+Suitable for FPGA implementation.
+1. Instruction format: 2 operands, space for 64 opcodes and 16 registers, conditional:
+    1. Regular instructions: 4=cond 6=opcode 6=dst 6=src 10=imm
+    1. Branch  instructions:&nbsp; 4=cond 6=opcode 6=dst 6=ret 10=imm

+This approach might make it easier to implement the VM since all the popular hardware architectures today are register machines not stack machines.
+Plan C is also, for the same reason, an easier target for existing compilers.
+The meta-machine could then very easily serve as a platform on which to implement whatever kind of stack machine (such as Plan A) is desired.
+Or it could be used stand-alone.

 ## Proposed Design: Plan B

-Although Plan A (see below) is reasonable, there is a strong counterargument for going smaller.
-Ongoing development of the prototype VM (see `fvm2.js`) and assembler (see `fvma.js` and example program `prg.js`) has led to a decision to abandon complex instructions and to use only fixed-width 32-bit simple instructions.
-This is the best compromise for the instruction set but it leads to a bottleneck for the lit instruction which is then limited to 24-bit literals and would need to be supplemented by other instructions; considered together with the @ and ! instructions for load and store this leads to unwanted complexity and performance penalties.
-Furthermore, memory-mapped I/O using @ and ! carries significant penalties in complexity and performance for the implementation of those instructions and is not necessarily easier to understand in practice.
-Lastly, the smaller the VM the less monolithic will be systems built on the VM.

-With all this in mind, a Plan B would look something like this:

-1. Generally similar to Plan A except:
-    1. 24-bit address space rather than 32-bit address space.
-    1. PRG perhaps limited to 20 bits and MEM occupying most of the remainder.
-    1. Perhaps dedicated I/O instructions rather than memory-mapped I/O.
-    1. Perhaps even smaller than the above but with conditional and scaled instructions for performance.
+Plan B has been rejected as unnecessary.
+The choice is now between:

+- Plan C alone (that is, a pure register machine)
+- Plan A alone (that is, a pure stack machine)
+- Plan A and Plan C combined (a register machine underlying a stack machine)

 ## Proposed Design: Plan A